cyeunghl/clarenceyeung.github.io/README.md

 ## Strava Activity Globe

 A custom Three.js globe renders inside the left column with OrbitControls enabled for rotation and zoom on a transparent stage.
-The sphere uses a soft gradient material plus an additive halo to echo Stripe's artful globe aesthetic.
+The ocean is a matte sphere while landmasses are rebuilt from Natural Earth GeoJSON polygons fetched at runtime, yielding a clean two-tone silhouette without relying on texture maps.
 Activity markers are sourced from `assets/activities.json`, which ships with mock global rides.
 Swap this file with Strava-derived JSON (or wire it into the proxy scaffold in [`cloud/`](cloud/)) to surface live data.

 - Hover markers to reveal their labels.
 - Click markers to open the corresponding Google Maps location in a new tab (and optionally handle